plexiti/the-job-announcement/README.md

 ## The Job Announcement: Publish Job Announcement
 ![The Job Announcement Publish job announcement BPMN 2.0 diagram][3]

-# Getting Started
+# "Playing" with the showcase

+An online version of the showcase can be found at [http://the-job-announcement.com/](http://the-job-announcement.com/)

+# Building the showcase yourself

 In order to be able to "play" with the showcase yourself you will need to do the following steps:

-1. Download the camunda fox Platform Community Edition (version 1.26.0 or higher) from [here](https://app.camunda.com/confluence/display/foxUserGuide/Getting+Started).
+1. Download the camunda fox Platform Community Edition (version 1.28.0 or higher) from [here](https://app.camunda.com/confluence/display/foxUserGuide/Getting+Started).
 1. Install it, start it with `<FOX_PLATFORM_HOME>/server/jboss-as-7.1.0.Final/bin$ ./standalone.sh`
 1. Make sure JBoss AS 7 is running by pointing your browser to `http://localhost:8080/`
 1. Make sure you have the following installed *and working*: